Jun 13, 2018

-Security Innovation and The Ponemon Institute does a regular study, called The State of Application Security.
+Security Innovation and The Ponemon Institute conduct a regular study, called The State of Application Security.

 The study investigates the difference in application security beliefs between developers, security professionals and company executives.